 Fire damages Vancouver home

 VANCOUVER, Wash.
-(KPTV) - A fire damaged a single-story house Thursday afternoon, according to the Vancouver Fire Department.
+(KPTV) - A house fire damaged a Vancouver home Wednesday morning, according to the Vancouver Fire Department.

-Fire crews were dispatched to the home on Northeast 41st Circle at about 1:30 p.m.
-Four fire engines and a ladder truck responded to the scene.

-They arrived to find dark smoke pouring out of the front door of the house.
-The first fire engines went inside to extinguish the fire and look for any people.

-Fire crews quickly extinguished the fire and prevented it from spreading to the parts of the house.
-All the residents were able to get out safely and no injuries were reported.
-VPD said the house had working smoke detectors which helped the homeowners get out early.
+Fire crews responded to a house on Silver Star Avenue just before 5 a.m. and gained control of the fire in about 11 minutes.
+VPD said there was zero visibility inside the house and firefighters had to use a window cut to remove the smoke from the house.

+No one was injured but firefighters checked two people for smoke inhalation.

-The Clark County Fire Marshal’s Office is investigating the cause of the fire.
+The Fire Marshal’s Office was on scene to investigate the cause of the fire.

 Copyright 2023 KPTV-KPDX.
 All rights reserved.